-It’s the age old myth that wired headphones provide better sound quality than wireless.
-But, with the latest advancements in wireless technology, sound quality has rapidly improved in recent years with wireless headphones.
-Bluetooth headsets worldwide jumped from 116 mil lion units sold to a whopping 140 million units in just three years, proving we’re a global population that are looking to “de-cable” from our headphones.
+Users are still questioning whether wired headphones provide better sound quality than wireless.
+But, with the latest advancements in wireless technology, sound quality in wireless headphones has rapidly improved in recent years.
+Bluetooth headphone sales worldwide jumped from 116 million units sold to a whopping 140 million units in just three years, proving that as a global population we are looking to “de-cable” from our headphones.

 A quick search will garner thousands of results listing out the infinite pros and cons of wireless and non-wireless headphones.
 It’s a minefield of information so we’re breaking down some of the key points here.

 The first wired headphones launched into the market back in 1910 and some still users still see these as the more dependable choice for audio quality, even though it is now mainly only used in older devices.
 When there’s a wired connection, with a physical cable to plug in there’s less chance for connectivity issues and a perceived benefit to sound quality.

 Sound quality is perceived to be better because there is a lack of interference and lag.
 People get nervous about “cutting the cord” between their device and their ears because the sole reliance is then on the Bluetooth connectivity to transmit music and sound.

 However, wired headphones come with their limitations and increasingly devices such as iPhone no longer have a headphone port.
 Using wired headphones you have to be happy to be sat at your desk or always in close proximity to your device which isn't practical for everyone.